-The person's MFP participation will continue through the first 365 days post-transition.
-Any days spent in an inpatient setting do not count towards the 365 MFP post-transition participation days.
+The person's MFP participation will continue through the post-transition enrollment period.
+Any days spent in an inpatient setting do not count towards the MFP post-transition participation days.

 Temporary Suspension of Participation

 If an MFP participant spends 30 days or fewer in an inpatient setting for any reason during a person's participation period, the person remains a participant in MFP.